featurevisor/featurevisor/docs/features.md

 bucketBy: userId

 required:
-  # simple, checking only if checkoutRedesign is enabled
+  # checking only if checkoutRedesign is enabled
   - checkoutRedesign

   # require the feature to be evaluated as a specific variation